melvey/PMO201-slides/index.md

 * One sentance statement describing user need
 * As a \_ I want to \_ so that \_
 * Always written from the user's perspective
+* As a student I want to know my grades so I can plan my study <!-- .element class="fragment" data-fragment="1" -->

 <!-- .slide: data-background-image="images/bg.jpg" class="agile" -->